AliceO2Group/AliceO2/Testing/README.md

-\page refTesting Package 'Testing'
+\page refTesting Module 'Testing'

-A description of this package is not yet available.
+A description of this module is not yet available.